 An official safeguarding policy is important here, because individuals need to know what the correct protective response is to the situation.
 Anyone working with children or vulnerable adults should know either how to protect those that they care for, or which authority to go to in order to get support for this.

 Protection is one of the more serious elements of safeguarding because it sometimes requires significant action - even prosecution of those at fault in some cases.
-Often, the people that need protection in safeguarding are the ones that are unable to protect themselves or seek out appropriate protection, so safeguarding professionals need to be prepared to intervene.
+Often, the people who need protection in safeguarding are the ones who are unable to protect themselves or seek out appropriate protection, so safeguarding professionals need to be prepared to intervene.

 There is no one-size-fits-all approach to safeguarding, particularly as many elements of it are hugely sensitive in nature.
 As a result, proportionality is considered an element of safeguarding, meaning that it’s important that every case is dealt with individually and with all the facts taken into account, without excessive intrusion.